d2l-ai/d2l-en/chapter_recurrent-neural-networks/encoder-decoder.md

 ## Decoder

-The decoder has an additional method `init_state` to parse the outputs of the encoder with possible additional information, e.g. the valid lengths of inputs, to return the state it needs.
-In the forward method, the decoder takes both inputs, e.g. a target sentence, and the state.
+The decoder has an additional method `init_state` to parse the outputs of the encoder with possible additional information, e.g., the valid lengths of inputs, to return the state it needs.
+In the forward method, the decoder takes both inputs, e.g., a target sentence, and the state.
 It returns outputs, with potentially modified state if the encoder contains RNN layers.

 ```{.python .input  n=3}
 # Saved in the d2l package for later use